-Weaver's Cove proposed sending smaller LNG tankers up the Taunton River after Congress passed a transportation bill last year, which President Bush signed, that blocked the demolition of the Brightman Street Bridge over the river.
-The bridge was preserved as a result of language inserted into the bill by McGovern (see NGI, Aug.
-15, 2005).
-As a result, Weaver's Cove sponsors, Hess LNG and Poten & Partners, were precluded from bringing conventional LNG vessels up the river because they wouldn't fit through the 98-foot wide openings in the old bridge.
+Weaver’s Cove proposed sending smaller LNG tankers up the Taunton River after Congress passed a transportation bill last year, which President Bush signed, that blocked the demolition of the Brightman Street Bridge over the river.
+The bridge was preserved as a result of language inserted into the bill by McGovern (see Daily GPI, Aug.
+10, 2005).
+As a result, the Weaver’s Cove sponsors, Hess LNG and Poten & Partners, were precluded from bringing conventional LNG vessels up the river because they wouldn’t fit through the 98-foot wide openings in the old bridge.

 ©Copyright 2006Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.